confluentinc/librdkafka/INTRODUCTION.md

 addresses for each connection attempt.
 A DNS record containing all broker address can thus be used to provide a reliable bootstrap broker.

+#### SSL

+If the client is to connect to a broker's SSL endpoints/listeners the client needs to be configured with `security.protocol=SSL` for just SSL transport or `security.protocol=SASL_SSL` for SASL authentication and SSL transport.
+The client will try to verify the broker's certificate by checking the CA root certificates, if the broker's certificate can't be verified the connection is closed (and retried).
+This is to protect the client from connecting to rogue brokers.

+The CA root certificate defaults are system specific:
+ * On Linux, Mac OSX, and other Unix-like system the OpenSSL default CA path will be used, also called the OPENSSLDIR,  which is typically `/usr/lib/ssl` (on Linux, typcially in the `ca-certificates` package) and `/usr/local/etc/openssl` on Mac OSX (Homebrew).
+ * On Windows the Root certificate store is used.

+If the system-provided default CA root certificates are not sufficient to verify the broker's certificate, such as when a self-signed certificate or a local CA authority is used, the CA certificate must be specified explicitly so that the client can find it.
+This can be done either by providing a PEM file (e.g., `cacert.pem`) as the `ssl.ca.location` configuration property, or by passing an in-memory PEM, X.509/DER or PKCS#12 certificate to `rd_kafka_conf_set_ssl_cert()`.

+It is also possible to disable broker certificate verification completely by setting `enable.ssl.certificate.verification=false`, but this is not recommended since it allows for rogue brokers and man-in-the-middle attacks, and should only be used for testing and troubleshooting purposes.

 #### Sparse connections